Lyca Mobile

-Lyca Mobile is a British mobile virtual network operator (MVNO) operating in 23 countries.
+Lyca Mobile (formerly Lycamobile) is a mobile virtual network operator (MVNO) operating in 18 countries, with headquarters in the United Kingdom and Sri Lanka.
 It provides international pay-as-you-go SIM cards.
-The company is chaired by Allirajah Subaskaran.
+The company is chaired by Allirajah Subaskaran, who formed the company in 2006.

 As an MVNO, Lyca Mobile does not own its own mobile network but instead leases radio frequencies from established network operators.
 It has also established mobile virtual network aggregator (MVNA) arrangements in certain regions.